My Las Vegas

 Suitable for grades 2-3

-Inspired by the magic lamp signs from the Aladdin now at the Museum.
+A traditional Chinese folktale inspired by the magic lamp signs from the Aladdin now at the Museum.

 Enjoy making simple neon inspired ornaments based on signs in The Neon Museum collection.